pyquil.paulis module¶

 A function that takes an angle parameter and returns a program.

-Creates a pyQuil program that simulates the unitary evolution exp(-1j * term)
+Create a pyQuil program that simulates the unitary evolution exp(-1j * term).

 term – A pauli term to exponentiate